cp3fr/Quadrotor-Control/README.md

 __(2.5) Tune the kpBank gain__

-After that, we tune `kpBank`, such that the quad settles on a roll angle of `roll = 0` and does not overshoot
+After that, we tune `kpBank` in , such that the quad settles on a roll angle of `roll = 0` and does not overshoot

 ### Scenario 3: Position/velocity and yaw angle control ###